Huang-Tao/kafka-rest-api/README.md

 * The _namespace_ is required and is only accepted if it is in the configured white-list.
 * The _id_ is required although if you provide it currently it needs to be a valid UUID unless id validation is disabled on the _namespace_.

-Here's the list of HTTP response codes that Bagheera could send back:
+Here's the list of HTTP response codes that Kafka REST API could send back:

 * 201 Created - Returns the id submitted/generated. (default)
 * 403 Forbidden - Violated access restrictions.
 Most likely because of the method used.